Nested open books and the binding sum: Application to contact topology

-This is well-defined because $\eta$ vanishes on $M\times \{0\}$ and smooth because $\eta$ is a smooth $1$-form and $\gamma$ a piecewise smooth path.
-As $\eta$ vanishes on $M\times \{0\}$, we can use closeness to show $dh = \eta$ exactly as in the proof of the Poincar\'e lemma. \end{proof}

-\begin{proposition} Let $(W_i, \omega_i = d\lambda_i)$, $i=0, 1$, be exact symplectic manifolds with symplectomorphic submanifolds $X_i \subset W_i$ of codimension $2$ and trivial normal bundle.
-Assume furthermore that the restriction $\lambda|_{TX_i}$ of the Liouville forms to these submanifolds coincide.
+\begin{proposition} Let $(W_i, \omega_i = d\lambda_i)$ ($i=0, 1$), be exact symplectic manifolds with symplectomorphic submanifolds $X_i \subset W_i$ of codimension $2$ whose normal bundles are trivial.
+Assume furthermore that the restriction $\lambda|_{TX_i}$ of the Liouville forms to these submanifolds coincide through the above identification.
 Then the symplectic fibre sum of the $W_i$ along the $X'_i$ is again exact symplectic. \end{proposition}

 \begin{proof} We will drop the indices in the first part of the proof and work in $W_0$ and $W_1$ separately.
 The submanifold $X \subset W$ is symplectic with symplectic form

 i.e.\ $X$ is exact symplectic and a Liouville form is given by $\lambda' := \lambda|_{TX}$.
 As $X$ is of codimension $2$ and has trivial normal bundle, the symplectic neighbourhood theorem (see \cite[Theorem~3.30]{McDuff1998}) allows us to write a neighbourhood of $X$ in $W$ as $X \times D^2$ with symplectic form given as $\omega = \omega' + sds\wedge d\vartheta$, where $s$ and $\vartheta$ are polar coordinates on the $D^2$-factor.
 In these coordinates one (local) primitive of $\omega$ is given by $\lambda' + 1/2 s^2 d\vartheta$.
 Hence, by Lemma~\ref{lemma:exact}, we have